James and the Giant Peach (1996)

 Centipede: We'll wind up in Jersey!

-[the Beat Cop has been asked what the large fruit is]
+[the Beat Cop has been asked the phone that what the large fruit is]

-Beat Cop: I don't know.
-Just get the biggest crane in New York!
+Beat Cop: I don't know what it is!
+Just send us the biggest crane in New York!

 [everyone is discussing how to get the peach to New York]